 Related party transactions are transfers of resources, services or obligations between the Group and its related parties, regardless whether a price is charged.

-Parties are considered related if one party has the ability, directly or indirectly, to control the other party or exercise significant influence over the other party in making financial and operating decisions.
+Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial and operating decisions.
+These parties include: